Psychologist

 Diagnosis

 First, the psychologist or counselor might ask some questions, write down information, and do some tests.
-This helps them know how someone thinks, feels, and acts.
+This helps them understand how someone thinks, feels, and acts.
 With this information, the therapist can decide how to help someone better.

 Talk therapy